bigbluebutton/bigbluebutton.github.io/_posts/2020-06-16-getting-help.md

 Also, check the frequently asked questions on [using BigBlueButton](/support/faq.html#using-bigbluebutton).

-If you don't find a solution, then post a description of issue to [bigbluebutton-users](https://groups.google.com/forum/#!forum/bigbluebutton-users).
+If you don't find a solution, then post a description of the issue to [bigbluebutton-users](https://groups.google.com/forum/#!forum/bigbluebutton-users).
 To make it easier for others to help, include (if possible) all the following information

-1. A description of the problem (a screen shot is very helpful as well)
+1. A description of the problem (a screenshot is very helpful as well)
 2. Steps to reproduce the problem
 3. Can you reproduce the problem on our [demo server](https://demo.bigbluebutton.org)?